cpraveen/numa/lagrange.md

 ### Condition number of $V$

 If we want to solve the interpolation problem by solving the matrix problem, then the condition number of the matrix becomes important.
+The condition number of a square matrix wrt some matrix norm is defined as

+$$
+\kappa(A) = \norm{A} \cdot \norm{A^{-1}}
+$$

-Matrices with large condition numbers cannot solved accurately on a computer due to blow-up in round-off errors.
+Matrices with large condition numbers cannot be solved accurately on a computer by Gaussian elimination due to possible growth of round-off errors.

 :::{prf:example}
 Take $(x_0,x_1,x_2) = (100,101,102)$.
 Then